chinmayMohanta/PlayLogSpark/README.md

 # IMPORTANT ASSUMTION::
-For the purpose demonstration, the application is configured to run in the standalone (single node) mode.
+For the purpose of demonstration, the application is configured to run in the standalone (single node) mode.
 In other words all the reads/writes are from/to the local file system.
 But it can easily be cofigured for any distributed file system such as HDFS.

 # Directory structure: